 For a Will

-When you don’t have a trust, and your will does not create one, you will typically name your spouse as primary and your descendants as secondary beneficiary.
+When you don’t have a trust, and your will does not create one, you will typically name your spouse as primary and your descendants as secondary life insurance beneficiaries.

 For a Will That Creates a Testamentary Trust